LuisGiraldo86/BuLi_scorers/README.md

 It is not difficult to imagina that the data is not clean.
 We detected two phenomena: there are some players without nationality and, there is no a real ranking.
 This last assertion is based in the fact that in the raw data many players have no ranking.

 Then, we have a second task at hand: cleaning the data.

+## Cleaning the historical ranking

+The dataset from the DFB archives is not well curated, because not all the players have an assigned ranking, and those who have it appear formated as float.

+This problem was easily solved with a Python function in `pandas`.